SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Conclusion

-In this paper, we propose a straightforward contrastive learning framework (GICON) based on Transformers that connects scene graphs and images.
-In order to use the Transformer to reason about scene graph representations, we introduce a graph serialization technique that transforms a scene graph into a sequence and structural encoding.
+In this paper, we propose a novel scene graph-image contrastive learning framework (SPAN) based on Transformers.
+In order to use the Transformer to reason about scene graph representations, we introduce a graph serialization approach that flattens a scene graph into a scene graph sequence with the structural encoding.
 Our framework enables the quantitative measurement of similarity between scene graphs and images.
-Based on that, a graph-oriented evaluation metric R-Precision is introduced for scene graph generation, which measures the image retrieval accuracy using the similarity between generated scene graphs and images.
-The new benchmarks are created for the Visual Genome and Open Images datasets with the new metric.
-We find the scene graphs generated by the advanced SGG models have higher similarity to the corresponding images than manually labeled scene graphs and perform better in the task of image retrieval.
-In addition, our graph Transformer can be used as a generic scene graph encoder for other downstream tasks.
-Although we do not use the output nodes and edge representations inferred from the graph Transformer in this work, decoding them for fine-grained learning is a promising direction for a number of related vision tasks.
+To address the limitations of existing metrics for scene graph generation, we propose a graph-oriented metric R-Precision based on SPAN.
+The new metric indicates the model performance by evaluating the alignment between the generated scene graphs and the images, which strengthens the existing SGG evaluation.
+The new benchmarks are created for the Visual Genome and Open Images datasets.
+Our graph Transformer can be further used as a generic scene graph encoder for other downstream tasks.
+The source code and trained models are released publicly.